L About AASA / History & Profile

 There are two categories of membership:

-- Associate Members: At present, there are 30 Associate Members consisting of organisations and businesses with close ties to the airline industry, such as:
+Associate Members: At present, there are 36 Associate Members consisting of organisations with close ties to the airline industry, such as manufacturers, airport authorities, air navigation services, oil companies and other related associations.

 - AASA makes use of committees, when required, comprising airline representatives, and quickly disbands committees that are no longer required.